 I recently moved some things around to attend two meetups this week.
 Meetup is a website where you can find events happening in your area based on your interest.
 I found two consecutive events this week and figured i’d sacrifice some morning hours for the evening gatherings this past Tuesday and Wednesday.

 The first was very intimate, a few people gathered around a long table at a local diner.
 Talk varied but had moments of deep intellectual thought about programming and complexities in Big O notation.
 Many things were way over my head and I felt out of my league most of the time.
 Many of the participants had many more years experience than I did.
-As the time passed topics began to widen, and being someone who normally goes to bed at 7:45, 9PM was difficult to manage, and I left feeling a bit overwhelmed and tired.
+As the time passed topics began to widen and I left feeling a bit overwhelmed and tired.
 On a positive note I shared my website and someone left a very kind comment!

-The following night I attended an event only a block away from where I work.
+The following night I attended an event a block away from where I work.
 The location was a large hall with red brick and designer light bulbs.
-A sea of fold out chairs in the center, bookends on the left and right were a bar with free beer and a table of baked snacks and other various finger foods.
-It was sponsored by AT&T and a local business.
+Fold out chairs in the center, a bar with free beer and a table of baked snacks and other various finger foods.
+It was sponsored by AT&T and a local businesses.
 This was a “tech” meetup, so anything mildly related to a computer was fair game.
 The speakers talked about their services, products, and programs.
-Some sincerity came across as genuine, some moments more like advertisements.
-I watched the cliches congregate into their circles, and I felt alone.

 I walked out of the building feeling like I had a lot of time to make up for.
-It is hard not feeling this way.
 It’s important to be reminded this is only an illusion.
-The beauty of programming is in it’s ability to stack many rules, one upon another, to create amazing things.
+Programming is made up of many simple rules, one upon the other, to create amazing things.
 Once these rules are learned you are positioned to be like any other programmer, at any meetup.
-Building friendships and getting to know other programmers is not as linear, but can be done with time and patience.
+Building friendships and getting to know other programmers comes with time and patience.

 So I hope one day to speak at an event.
-I’ll talk about some highly technical topic, or program, or my story on how I became a programmer, and i’ll finish my talk with this:
+I’ll talk about some highly technical topic, or program, or my story on how I became a programmer.